psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/vehicles_solutions.rst

     astrometric vehicle functions and their respective engines to provide the information for astrometric solutions.

 As shown in :numref:`figure-vehicle-function-astrometry`, the astrometric vehicle functions and engines generally require the input of the image data.
 They are required to return the on-sky position of the image, its orientation, and pixel scale.
-They also must provide a table of all of the stars which are within the field along with a FITS world coordinate system (WCS) as implimented via Astropy.
+They also must provide a table of all of the stars which are within the field along with a FITS world coordinate system (WCS) as implemented via Astropy.

 Photometry Vehicle Functions